SixArm/pitch-deck-template/README.md

 * Are you realistic?
 Show your evidence, validations, and references.

-### Bonus improvements
+### Power effects can improve your pitch

 * Any synergies as more people participate?
 A.k.a. platform power, network effects.

-* Any benefits for people to tell others?
+* Any accelerators for people telling others?
 A.k.a. promotion power, viral effects.

-* Any feedback loops that will accelerate scaling?
+* Any feedback loops that speed up scaling?
 A.k.a. propeller power, flywheel effects.

-* Any protections on user acquisition and/or retention?
+* Any defensibility on acquisition or retention?
 A.k.a. protection power, moat effects.

-### Focus experiments
+### Stronger focus can improve your pitch

 * Can you focus more on customers and less on yourself?